Supermarket refrigeration technician career guide

 Controls and EMS Technician

 Energy management systems integrate refrigeration and HVAC controls.
-Technicians who understand building automation systems increase their value.
+Technicians who understand building automation increase their value and often collaborate with mechanical contractors and national service providers.

-Project Manager or Service Manager
+Project or Service Manager

+Senior technicians can move into project management, regional service management, or technical training.
 Large grocery chains and national contractors prefer field experienced managers.

 Who Should Consider This Career